 Furthermore, the Native American Heritage Commission (NAHC) sacred lands record search did not indicate the presence of Native American resources with a half-mile radius of the Project.
 The NAHC did recommend that additional local Native American groups be contacted for further information.
-Upon receiving the NAHC's response, CRM Tech sent written requests for comments to forty-one (41) Tribal individuals.
-Four (4) Tribal representatives contacted, have responded in writing, and all have stated that their respective Tribes has no specific information on any sites of Native American traditional cultural value in the project area.
+Upon receiving the NAHC's response, CRM Tech sent written requests for comments to 23 Tribal individuals.
+Two (2) Tribal representatives contacted, have responded in writing, and both have stated that their respective Tribes has no specific information on any sites of Native American traditional cultural value in the project area.
 Less than significant impacts are expected following the recommended mitigation measure.